Best Ways How to Use Marketing Automation in Your Art Business

 None of these actions are set in stone.
 They’re strongly suggested, however, because they’ve been battle-tested in many different vertical markets.
 The process works.
 To be sure, trying something like this will shake up your marketing and breathe new life into it.

-If you feel you’re stuck or just marking time by using antiquated and ineffective marketing techniques, then give this strategy a try.
+If you feel you’re stuck or just marking time by using antiquated and ineffective marketing techniques, try this strategy.
 You’ve nothing to lose and everything to gain by pushing yourself to try new things, in this case, the latest marketing automation technology and techniques for a new age.

 Giving Credit Where Credit Is Due

 I first learned a good deal of the above information from DigitalMarketer.com.
-It has evolved the steps outlined above into what is known as the customer journey.
-Here is its map illustrating the journey starting at the lower right.
+It has evolved the steps outlined above into what is known as the customer value journey.
+Here is its map illustrating the journey starting at the lower left.

 Let me help you.